 To be completely honest, I must admit that when I first heard the lurid details of the attack, there was just something about them which did strike me as… well, I’m not sure quite how to articulate it.
 A little too on the nose?
 A little too perfectly despicable?
 A little too… theatrical?
 (I know I am far from the only person to feel that.)
 But, of course, I also knew that faint hint of weirdness doesn’t mean anything at all really.
 It was certainly no reason to doubt it genuinely happened.
 I mean, so what if it seemed oddly theatrical?
 When deranged individuals decide to attack celebrities, they do sometimes plan it out for quite a while beforehand, sweating the little details.
 Trying to get everything just right to convey the intended message, to achieve the intended emotional effect.
 Because they’re hoping to get into the news, to spawn eye-catchingly fucked-up headlines.
 They’re hoping to make some kind of disturbing statement with the nature of the act itself.
 In that sense, the attack itself almost becomes half violence, half utterly depraved spectacle.

-However, now that Smollett has been charged with making a false police report – a felony – it’s officially alleged by prosecutors that this event was just a twisted attention-seeking performance.
+However, now that Smollett has been charged with making a false police report — a felony, by the way — it’s officially alleged by prosecutors that this event was just a twisted attention-seeking performance.
 On the one hand, I believe wholeheartedly in the virtue of the presumption of innocence (and not just in the stuffy confines of a court of law either.)
 And it must be noted that Smollett is still insisting that he is not guilty.
 But on the other hand, if the prosecutors do indeed have the wide range of conclusive evidence they claim to have, I’ve got to imagine that this will be an open-and-shut trial in their favour.
 Like, we’re talking a total cakewalk here.
 Don’t even bother showing up, defense attorneys.
 Treat yourself to a vacation.

 I mean, seriously, this is the part that can hardly be overstated.
 If reports are to be believed: